 - Is there movement?
 Is the subject moving, or the camera?

 Using a pencil, lightly sketch on printed storyboard and draw out the plan for the shots you have in mind.
 Feel free to add notes below each frame, for instance “Opening shot, actor walks up to camera.”
 With pencil, you can adjust the shots as you work through your script.

-Video production and planning varies with the scope of the project.
+Educational video production and planning varies with the scope of the project.
 Much time should be spent on the planning and preparation to ensure the video is a good result.

-- Week 1 Assignment: Creative Brief
+- First Week's Assignment: Creative Brief

-- Week 2 Assignment: Script and Storyboard
+- Second Week's Assignment: Script and Storyboard